 Managing creatives is not for the faint hearted.
 It’s a tough gig and learning ‘on the job’ can prove slow and hazardous.
 This program delivers the skills, tools and resources to help you successfully negotiate the management path.

 It’s flexible: study full or part time, online, in your time, at your own speed.
 But you’re not alone: at the end of each unit mentoring is available to ensure you’ve got what you need to succeed.

 The content is based on industry-insights: real, practical activities based on 30 years experience managing an Australian design studio.
+Carol Mackay and Greg Branson design business coaches and mentors bring thier experience to this program.
 But it’s not just our story, at the end of each unit, practising design studio managers share their experiences.

 This unit explores the shape and size of the Australian design industry.
 Understanding your industry helps build awareness of where you, and your studio fit.
 You’ll build on that knowledge in a later unit to identify your ‘onlyness’.

 We define the career of ‘design management’ and the variety of roles a design manager can do in the Australian design industry.

 Finally, we interview the studio manager of one of a Melbourne’s leading design studios.

 A traditional design studio is structured like a family tree, but research shows that’s not the only way.
 This unit discusses the alternative ways designers can collaborate.